gr2m/hoodie-readthedocs-test/docs/index.rst

 .. code:: javascript

     // In your front-end code:
-    hoodie.account.signUp(username, password);
+    hoodie.ready.then(function () {
+      hoodie.account.signUp({
+        username: username,
+        password: password
+      });
+    })

 That’s how simple signing up a new user is, for example.
 But anyway:

 **Hoodie is a frontend abstraction of a generic backend web service**.
 As such, it is agnostic to your choice of frontend application framework.
-For example, you can use jQuery for your web app and Hoodie for your connection to the backend, instead of raw jQuery.xhr.
-You could also `use Backbone with Hoodie as a data store`_, or any other frontend framework, really.
-There are also efforts to add Hoodie support to `Angular`_ and `Ember`_.
+For example, you can use jQuery for your web app and Hoodie for your connection to the backend, instead of raw jQuery.ajax.
+You could also use Backbone with Hoodie as a data store, or any other frontend framework, really.

 Open Source
 -----------